zzonyo/trust-docs-test/source/index.html.md

 When getting information on order cancellation via get contracts Information interface, users can only query last 24-hour data

-Both order_id and client_order_id can be used for order withdrawl，one of them needed at one time，if both of them are set，the default will be order id。
+Both order_id and client_order_id can be used for order withdrawl，one of them needed at one time，if both of them are set，the default will be order id.
+The order completed( 5.partially fulfilled but cancelled by client; 6.
+Fully fulfilled; 7.
+Cancelled; ) will be deleted after the settlement on Friday.

 client_order_id，order status query is available for orders placed within 24 hours; Otherwise, clients cannot check orders placed beyond 24 hours.